wadechang/DMI/win10_vim_vundle.md

-# vim
+# Install Vim with Vundle with Windows 10

-How to install Vundle on Windows 10:
+How to install Vim with Vundle on Windows 10:
 1. Install Vim
    * Download link: https://vim.sourceforge.io/download.php#pc
    * $VIM is where your vim is installed.
 Normally it's "c:\Program Files (x86)\Vim".
-However, it's better to have your vim installed at "c:\vim" to avoid permission issues.
+However, it's better to have your vim installed at "c:\vim" to avoid possible permission issues.

 2. Install git Windows version
    * Download link: https://git-scm.com/downloads